Installation And Usage

 Installing from conda-forge

-If you have conda installed then you can install xeus-cpp using the follwing command
+If you have conda installed then you can install xeus-cpp using the following command

 conda install conda-forge::xeus-cpp